 University of Limerick was officially presented with the University of Sanctuary award on United Nations World Refugee Day June 20th 2017.
 The designation for UL was built on an existing history of engagement with refuges and asylum seekers in a number of programmes of education and research.
 Read more

 University College Cork joined DCU and UL as universities leading the way in Ireland by being awarded University of Sanctuary status by Places of Sanctuary Ireland in February 2018.
 Read more

 University College Dublin was awarded University of Sanctuary status in March 2018 in recognition of a range of initiatives welcoming refugees and asylum seekers into the university community.
 Read more

-NUI Galway became the sixth university to receive University of Sanctuary status in September 2019.
+University of Galway became the sixth university to receive University of Sanctuary status in September 2019.
 The specific aim of the campaign at NUI Galway is to increase public awareness of the global refugee crisis and Traveller-specific issues across the University campus.
 Read more

 Maynooth University was designated as a University of Sanctuary in early 2020 in recognition of its efforts to welcome and include people seeking asylum, refugees and other migrants.
 Read more